What does the workshop cover?

 About our workshops in general

-As the sessions are 2 1/2 hours we always have a short break and drinks and snacks are provided throughout the session.
+Our webinars are a little shorter, around 90 mins, plus time for a Q&A at the end.
+When we meet in person, the sessions are 2 1/2 hours we always have a short break and drinks and snacks are provided throughout the session.

 The content of all our workshops are legally accurate and up to date with Bolton SEND processes as they are written by Cheryl Wyatt from IAS who has current legal SEND training.
 Through our work as a parent carer forum we work closely with Bolton Council and the NHS to ensure that the information about processes and services is also accurate.

 All attendees are given a handout to take home that covers the content of the sessions and legally based information.
+We will email these to attendees of our webinars.

 Our workshops are held at The Bolton Hub which has car parking nearby, details of which can be found by clicking here